nhedger/prettier-config/README.md

 ## Usage

-Create a new `.prettierrc.cjs` files with the following content.
+Create a new `.prettierrc.cjs` file with the following content.

 ```js
 module.exports = {